amritrau/obsidian-scripts/README.md

 # obsidian-scripts
+:warning: Be sure to make a backup of your vault before attempting to run these scripts.
+This repository is unstable.

 ## Setup
 1. Add this repository as a submodule at the top level of your Obsidian vault repository.
 ```bash